 Now, obviously, like everything, you will want to eat these in moderation so make it simple by adding a small handful to your daily diet (I included one of my favorite homemade recipes at the end of this blog).

 Preferably you will want to eat these delicious seeds in raw or dried form rather than ones loaded with extra fats from other oils and/or tons of salt.
 If you soak or sprout them, it will make them even more nutrient dense!
 Check out how they do this on SproutPeople.org .

-Using pumpkin seeds as a protein source is absolutely amazing in my opinion because they are an alkaline forming protein while a lot of other protein sources like meat or dairy are acid forming in the body.
+Using pumpkin seeds as a protein source is a great choice because they are an alkaline forming protein while a lot of other protein sources like meat or dairy are acid forming in the body.
 Acidic proteins are harmful because they pull essential minerals from your bones and cause other harmful reactions related to chronic diseases.
-Watch Protein Source: An Acid Test for Kidney Function
+Watch Protein Source: An Acid Test for Kidney Function.

-Minerals such as magnesium and potassium help to balance out our alkalinity while also helping our muscles to relax which is fantastic for reducing leg cramps in the evening.
+Minerals such as magnesium and potassium help to increase alkalinity while also helping with muscle relaxation.
+This is beneficial for those of us who have suffered from leg cramps.
 For this reason, I usually sprinkle some pumpkin seeds on my salad during dinnertime.
-You can even make a simple salad dressing with pumpkin seed oil, local honey or maple syrup and sea salt.
+You may also want to try the salad dressing found at the bottom of this page.

 Pumpkin seeds also contain all of the amino acids including L-tryptophan, the hormone well known for helping with depression and anxiety.